mikehaertl/phpwkhtmltopdf/README.md

 ));
 ```

+And since 1.2.4 you can also supply a custom HTML string as `header-html` and
+`footer-html`.
+The string must contain at least one HTML tag, though.

 ## Special global options

 There are some special options to configure PHP wrapper.
 They can be passed to the constructor